dylanhayes/dylanhayes.github.io/_posts/2018-09-25-ViewOnly-Lists.md

 ![Previewer](../images/gilamesh preview.png)

 It's worth remembering this only works for supported file types (there's a lot of them).
-You can test this by uploading a text file with a random name and extension like foo.bar, and you'll notice the file only downloads.
+You can test this by uploading a text file with a random name and extension like foobar.foo, and you'll notice the file only downloads.

 ## IE Spoils the party again